technofocus-pte/mscpltsecdepth/Labs/Lab 01/Lab 1 - Setting up the environment for Microsoft Copilot for Security_2.1.md

 ![](./media/image155.png)

-Task 8: Stop all the Virtual Machines
+**Task 8: Stop all the Virtual Machines**

-1. In the Azure portal search box, type +++virtual machines+++, then navigate and click on **Virtual machines** under **Services**.
+1. In the Azure portal search box, type `virtual machines`, then navigate and click on **Virtual machines** under **Services**.

 ![A screenshot of a computer Description automatically